pierreozoux/pierreozoux.github.io/source/_posts/2013-08-01-my-knife-was-slow.markdown

 title: "My knife was slow, so I sharped it!"
 date: 2013-08-01 17:39
 comments: true
-categories: [on the fly, zsh, chef, knife, rbenv, speed]
+categories: [on the fly, zsh, chef, knife, rbenv, speed, DevOps]
 ---

 Today, I finally decided to take care of my knife.. `knife help` was taking 30seconds..